-The Artist Department Intern will assist in all aspects of artist logistical arrangements for Los Angeles Philharmonic productions at the Hollywood Bowl.
-A large part of his or her work will include coordinating the daily driving schedule, collecting and compiling information about LA Philharmonic guest artists and assisting with artist travel, hospitality, and ticket needs.
+The Artist Department Intern, reporting to the Assistant Manager, Artistic Planning and Humanities, will assist in all aspects of artist logistical arrangements for LA Phil productions mainly at the Hollywood Bowl and the Ford, with a possibility of other LA Phil performance venues and locations.
+A large part of their work will include coordinating the daily driving schedule, collecting, and compiling information about LA Philharmonic guest artists and assisting with artist travel, hospitality, and ticket needs.

 - Coordinate daily driving schedule for driving staff, in conjunction with Artist Department and Presentations staff.

-- Assist department staff with arrangements for guest artists, including travel & hotel arrangements, rehearsal & performance schedules, ticketing & parking needs and backstage hospitality orders.
+- Assist department staff with arrangements for guest artists, including travel and hotel arrangements; rehearsal and performance schedules; ticketing and parking needs; backstage hospitality orders.

-- Assist with the compilation of a database of all LA Philharmonic guest artists.
+- Assist with the compilation of a database of all LA Phil guest artists.

-- Work with LA Philharmonic staff, travel agents, car rental companies, artists, artist management, hotel staff and other related individuals in a manner that fosters and maintains positive working relationships.
+- Work with LA Phil staff, travel agents, car rental companies, artists, artist management, hotel staff, and other related individuals in a manner that fosters and maintains positive working relationships.

 - Answer Artist Department phones in a professional manner and promptly distribute messages.

 - Assist department staff with maintenance of artist files.